 Army ROTC

 The Army ROTC is the premier way to begin your journey from civilian to Army Officer!
 This learning community is designed to immerse students into an environment that promotes team building and establishes a familial culture within the AROTC program.
-Freshmen (MS1) will take a two-credit hour class (MSL101), with a lab, and participate in a one-hour Physical Readiness Class (PES114) which meets three times a week at 6 AM.
+First-year students (MS1) will take a two-credit hour class (MSL101), with a lab, and participate in a one-hour Physical Readiness Class (PES114) which meets three times a week at 6 AM.
 Having a roommate who also attends these classes is a significant advantage within the learning community; there’s no worries of waking your roommate early, or keeping them up late since they’ll be on the same schedule as you (and can also keep you on time as well).
 Along with the standard classes, students can also capitalize on access to clubs, such as Tactics Club (Army maneuvers), Color Guard, Pathfinders Club (Crossfit), Powerlifting Club, and the Ruck Club (hiking).
 These clubs come with opportunities to compete and participate in events, such as the Army Ten miler, the Bataan Memorial March, and the annual Hero Workout “The Murph”.

 Eligibility